Can Tree Frogs be Kept as Pets?

 Establishing a regular feeding schedule is important for the health and digestive system of your tree frog.
 Most tree frog species should be fed every 2-3 days, with portion sizes adjusted based on the frog’s size and activity level.
 It is important not to overfeed or underfeed your frog, as both scenarios can lead to health problems.
 Observe your frog’s appetite and body condition to ensure you are providing the appropriate amount of food.

-See also Are Tree Frogs Toxic?
+See also Why Do Tree Frogs Change Colors?

 Supplementing with vitamins and minerals